nl2go/docker-teleport-client/README.md

 ## Usage

-The following will run the container in the interactive mode mounting the parent directory.
+The following will run the container in the interactive mode.

     $ docker-compose run teleport-client